2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

 ## IMPORTANT RULES

-1. **Do NOT skip ANY recipes** - Include base dough recipes, stocks, sauces, everything
+1. **Do NOT skip ANY recipes** - Include all recipes from the inventory
 2. **Follow inventory order exactly** - Do the NEXT unchecked item, not random ones
 3. **One recipe per completion OR batch of 5** - Never try to do too many recipes at once (causes crashes)
 4. **Always use Filesystem:write_file** - The create_file tool doesn't work for this
 5. **Read the inventory first** - Always start by reading the inventory to find the next recipe
 6. **Wait for confirmation** - After completing a recipe (or batch), wait for user to say "continue"
-7. **Create separate HTML files for ALL recipe variations** - Even if a recipe says "see base recipe for variations," create complete standalone files for each variation listed in the inventory
+7. **Create separate HTML files for ALL recipe variations** - If a variation is listed separately in the inventory
 8. **Images must be in Project Knowledge** - Cannot read images directly from filesystem paths
+9. **Use both Spanish and English names** - Include both names in the H1 title

 ---

 ## COMMON ISSUES TO AVOID

-❌ **Don't**: Create only the base recipe and mention variations in a note ✅ **Do**: Create separate files for every variation

 ❌ **Don't**: Try to read images from filesystem paths like `/Users/michelle/Documents/recipes/...` ✅ **Do**: Use `project_knowledge_search` to access images from Project Knowledge